 Everything we do, whether it be during Easter, Christmas, or any other holy celebration, should point to Christ.
 I realize that is basic stuff.
 I’m not breaking any ground here.
 This has been said, and said better, by many before me.
 It will be said, and said better, by many after me.
 But the point stands: the church has lost the primacy of Easter because we stopped focusing on Christ.
 Or better said: Our view of Easter has been diminished because we stopped using everything at our disposal to point to the empty tomb.

-In your homes, share the Gospel.
+Share the Gospel.
 Teach the truth of the old, old story when you hunt for eggs or when you eat ham, potatoes, casseroles, and pies.
-Don’t assume the value and importance of Easter is clear to your family.
+Don’t assume the value and importance of Easter are clear to your family.
 Make the day about Jesus and His resurrection.
 Make it about your salvation through His sacrifice.
 Talk about it.
 Don’t leave the truth unspoken.
 Speak it loud and often.

-In your church, if you have visitors on your campus, many who are probably un-churched and unsaved, please, please share the Gospel with words.
+If you have visitors on your campus, many of whom are probably un-churched and unsaved, please, please share the Gospel with words.
 Don’t be afraid of being perceived as pushy.
 Don’t be afraid of poor reactions.
-The Gospel is a folly to those who are perishing.
+The Gospel is folly to those who are perishing.
 Share the truth with grace and love, but share it with words and clarity.
 There will be some that need to hear it that very day.
 Don’t miss that because you want to be more approachable or non-threatening.